 Iodine for Vegans and Vegetarians

-Most folks don’t struggle to meet salt recommendations, if you’re at risk for an iodine deficiency it’s important to consume iodized salt, and trendy sea salts and himalayan pink salts aren't often/ always iodized.
-By using iodized salt, just ¼ teaspoon daily will meet daily needs of iodine for vegans and vegetarians.
+Most folks don’t struggle to meet salt recommendations, but if you’re at risk for an iodine deficiency it’s important to consume iodized salt.
+Sea salts and himalayan pink salts are quite trendy, but they’re typically not iodized.
+By using iodized salt, just 1/4 teaspoon daily will meet daily needs of iodine for vegans and vegetarians.

-How to Eat a Balanced Vegetarian Diet
+Final Balanced Vegetarian Diet Thoughts